aleyu0/CSE110/index.md

 # User Page
-Hi, my name is Alessio and I’m currently a second-year undergraduate majoring in **Computer Science & Engineering at UC San Diego**.
+Hi, my name is Alessio and I’m currently a second-year undergraduate majoring in Computer Science & Engineering at UC San Diego.

 ## Personal interests
 I'm Chinese by heritage, Italian by upbringing, educated in the United Kingdom, and now chasing knowledge in sunny San Diego.
 I love travelling and seeing what the world has to offer.
 Being raised in a restaurant-owning family, I also have a strong interest in tasting new cuisines and dishes!
 During my free time, I like to design, graphic design to be specific.
 I find it very cool how little components clashed together can form aesthetic masterpieces.